withhaibun/.github/profile/README.md

 # withhaibun

-This is the organization for Haibun scripted prompt, implementation agnostic specification and testing.
+This is the organization for Haibun: implementation agnostic, scripted prompt driven specification and testing.